polent/b/content/blog/FigmaDevModeFigJam/FigmaDevModeFigJam.md

 ---
 title: Dev Mode in Figma - A Revolution for Developers
-description: Figma's Dev Mode and FigJam AI tools are revolutionizing design and development, offering code snippet generation, collaborative AI-enhanced boards, and seamless integration with Visual Studio Code for a streamlined workflow.
+description: This blog post explores Figma's Dev Mode and AI tools in FigJam, highlighting their impact on design and development.
+It offers insights into streamlining workflows, enhancing collaboration, and adapting to technological advancements in design systems.
 date: 2023-12-15
 tags:
   - figma